Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Thanks to our diverse team of testers, we can also review beds from the perspectives of people with different body types and preferred sleeping positions, so, no one’s left out!

 In considering and ranking the best mattresses for neck pain, we looked at the precise aspects of a bed that can help a sore neck.
-We also had this entire guide reviewed by Amanda Marten, a nurse practitioner who works in urgent care, and consulted Dr. Raj Dasgupta, our Chief Medical Advisor.
+We also had this entire guide reviewed by Dr. Soma Mandal, a board-certified internist, and consulted Dr. Raj Dasgupta, our Chief Medical Advisor.

 Methodology Image- Sleep Advisor